mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ### 2.3 Filtering Input Column Values

-Columns that link to multiple records can have filters applied to them in order to retrieve only values that match user-specified criteria.
+Columns that link to multiple records can have filters applied to them to retrieve only values that match user-specified criteria.
 Multiple filters are allowed for each input column.

 Filter options will be determined by the data type of the input column.